 Hydromodification: The physical and sometimes functional alteration of water bodies, including through channelization, damming and stream bank or shoreline erosion.

-Illicit Discharge: Any discharge to the storm water sewer system that is not composed entirely of storm water, except for discharges allowed under a National Pollutant Discharge Elimination System (NPDES) permit or waters used for firefighting operations.
+Illicit Discharge: Any discharge to the municipal storm water sewer system that is not composed entirely of storm water, except for discharges allowed under a National Pollutant Discharge Elimination System (NPDES) permit.
 (See National Pollutant Discharge Elimination System (NPDES))

 Infrastructure: Infrastructure refers to a network of pipes, manholes, wastewater treatment plants, storm water control features and other components of the wastewater and storm water sewer system.